scriptin/topokanji/README.md

     今下白勺的云牛物立小
     文矢知入乍作聿書学合

 These lists can be found in [`lists` directory](lists).
 They only differ in order of kanji.
-Each file contains kanji, grouped by 10 per line, starting from simplest.
+Each file contains a list of kanji, ordered as described in following sections.
 There are few options (see [Used data](#used-data) for details):

-- `aozora.txt` - ordered by kanji frequency in Japanese fiction and non-fiction books
+- `aozora.(json|txt)` - ordered by kanji frequency in Japanese fiction and non-fiction books; I recommend this list if you're starting to learn kanji
-- `news.txt` - ordered by kanji frequency in online news
+- `news.(json|txt)` - ordered by kanji frequency in online news
-- `twitter.txt` - ordered by kanji frequency in Twitter messages
+- `twitter.(json|txt)` - ordered by kanji frequency in Twitter messages
-- `wikipedia.txt` - ordered by kanji frequency in Wikipedia articles
+- `wikipedia.(json|txt)` - ordered by kanji frequency in Wikipedia articles
-- `all.txt` - combined "average" version of all previous.
-This one is experimental, I don't recommend using it
+- `all.(json|txt)` - combined "average" version of all previous; this one is experimental, I don't recommend using it

 You can use these lists to build an [Anki][] deck or just as a guidance.
+If you're looking for "names" or meanings of kanji, you might want to check my [kanji-keys](https://github.com/scriptin/kanji-keys) project.

 ## What is a properly ordered list of kanji?